thaychansy/CryptoClustering/README.md

 ## Find the Best Value for k Using the PCA DataFrame
 Use the elbow method on the PCA DataFrame as previously described to determine the best k value.

-Best Value for k with PCA: (Include your findings here)Find the Best Value for k Using the PCA DataFrame Use the elbow method on the PCA DataFrame as previously described to determine the best k value.
+Best Value for k with PCA is k = 4.
+Finding the Best Value for k Using the PCA DataFrame and the elbow method on the PCA DataFrame as previously described to determine the best k value.

 ```python
 # Create a list with the number of k-values from 1 to 11